Finding Groups of Cross-Correlated Features in Bi-View Data: Application of BSP to North American Temperature and Precipitation Data

 \subsection{Bimodules Search Procedure and Diagnostics}

-We ran BSP on the processed data with the false discovery parameter $\alpha=0.045$, selected from the grid $\{0.01, 0.015, 0.02, \ldots 0.05 \}$ to keep edge-error under 0.1 (see Figure \ref{fig:lineplots}, \smref{sec:climate-appendix}).
+We applied BSP on the climate data with the false discovery parameter $\alpha=0.045$, selected using the procedure in Section \ref{sec:howtochoosealpha}, to keep edge-error under 0.1 (see Figure \ref{fig:lineplots}, \smref{sec:climate-appendix}).
 BSP searches for groups of temperature and precipitation pixels that have significant aggregate cross-correlation.
-Temperature and precipitation are known to be spatial and temporally auto-correlated.
-Although BSP does not use spatial locations of the pixels, it directly accounts for spatial-correlations.
-The permutation null (Definition \ref{def:perm-dist}) used in BSP imposes an exchangeablilty assumption on samples which may fail under temporal auto-correlation.
+Temperature and precipitation data exhibit both spatial and temporal auto-correlations.
+The BSP procedure does not make use of the pixel locations.
+While the permutation null employed by BSP directly accounts for spatial-correlations within the temperature and the precipitation data, we note that it does not directly account for temporal correlations, which violate a sample exchangeability assumption used in the p-value approximations.
 The temporal auto-correlation in our data was moderate, ranging from 0.10 to 0.30 for various features.

-BSP found five distinct bimodules, while the \emph{effective number} (\smref{sec:bimod-overlap}) of bimodules was three.
-After the filtering step (\smref{sec:bimod-overlap}), the two bimodules illustrated in Figure \ref{fig: CRU_offset} and another bimodule with 80 temperature pixels and 5 precipitation pixels remained.
-We omitted a further analysis of the last bimodule since its precipitation pixels were same as those of bimodule $B$ in Figure \ref{fig: CRU_offset} and its temperature pixels were geographically scattered.
+BSP found five distinct bimodules; the effective number of bimodules was three.
+After filtering, the two bimodules illustrated in Figure \ref{fig: CRU_offset} and another bimodule with 80 temperature pixels and 5 precipitation pixels remained.
+We omitted a further analysis of the third bimodule as its precipitation pixels were same as those of Bimodule $2$ in Figure \ref{fig: CRU_offset} and its temperature pixels were geographically scattered.

 \y{.33}